Tips for Taps Blog

 Because of the wide variety of building and plumbing systems, it’s difficult to provide general instructions on best practices for the length and timing of flushing routines.
 The effectiveness of flushing can depend on factors like the age and condition of plumbing and the water’s corrosiveness and chemical content.

-Purdue has provided an evaluation tool to help inform building owners of factors to consider for creating a water maintenance plan.
+The EPA has provided an evaluation checklist to help inform building owners of factors to consider for creating a water maintenance plan.

 However, it is critical for owners to contact their local public health officials to check or receive clarification on safety recommendations for specific building types.